Attraction 4 / 22

 The Crystal

-A massive expansion of the ROM, scheduled to be finished mid-2007, consists of the renovation of 75% of the existing museum as well as the addition of about 80,000 square feet of public space thanks to a new annex known as the Michael A. Lee-Chin Crystal.
+A massive expansion of the ROM, completed in 2007, consists of the renovation of 75% of the existing museum as well as the addition of about 80,000 square feet of public space thanks to a new annex known as the Michael A. Lee-Chin Crystal.

-Named after the lead donor, the magnificent glass- and aluminium clad annex was designed by Daniel Libeskind who is also known for his extension of the Jewish Museum in Berlin.
+Named after the lead donor, the magnificent glass- and aluminum clad annex was designed by Daniel Libeskind.

 Three eateries, including one fine-dining restaurant, will be onsite, and a new, expanded ROM museum store is sure to impress visitors.